Holiday Shipping Guide: Spread Holiday Cheer with an Investment in Smarter Logistics

 Offer Free Shipping

-Make sure your provider is capable of handling plenty of ground shipping orders if offering free shipping as this is less expensive for you to pay for than priority or next day shipping.
+To do this profitably, you should consider things like minimum purchase requirements or a customer loyalty program.
+Also, make sure your provider is capable of handling plenty of ground shipping orders if offering free shipping as this is less expensive for you to pay for than priority or next day shipping.

 Offer Pick-up Options